-- 1. Procurement division should review its overall mandate and staff accordingly based on resources and skill sets to ensure that operational and value added services are provided.
+- Procurement division should review its overall mandate and staff accordingly based on resources and skill sets to ensure that operational and value added services are provided.
 Some of value added services include: - a.
 Data analysis and purchasing trends to capitalize on purchasing opportunities, - Develop a consultant/contractor evaluation methodology and repository to capture the quality of contract execution and use for future reference across the corporation, and - c.
 In conjunction with program areas, interact with industry associations to identify tendering issues and proactively mitigate potential procurement risks. - 2.
 Ensure job descriptions meet the expected functional duties, client needs or future procurement work expectations. - 3.
 Ensure that Procurement division is organizationally structured based on best practices and future operational needs to ensure long term work/strategic plans can be accomplished.

-Person Responsible Director, Procurement and Strategic Acquisitions Completion Date Ongoing 1.
-Procurement remains committed to lead this publicly funded agency in obtaining • • optimum value emains committed to lead this p through sustainable, innovative arent and professional manner. and progressive procur ement in an which have been enacted to restructure its Division to address and support the immediate operational needs of the Region.
+Management Action Plan Person Director, Procurement and Completion Date Responsible Strategic Acquisitions Completion Date Ongoing

+1. Procurement remains committed to lead this publicly funded agency in obtaining optimum value through sustainable, innovative and progressive procurement in an ethical, transparent and professional manner.
+Procurement continues to support despite an identified resourcing shortfall and to mitigate this, In August 2019, Procurement completed and submitted a full Divisional Business Case with recommendation some of which have been enacted to restructure its Division to address and support the immediate operational needs of the Region.
 Procurement acknowledges that as part of the due diligence of that decision, consideration was given to the impact to the strategic side of the Division and as such recognizes that it has fallen short on value added items identified in items 1a and 1b.
 With regards, to value add item 1c, as previously stated in an earlier response, Procurement remains engaged and current with professional and industry associations.

 - 2. Noting that with the exception of the Director, Managers, Realty Staff and Analysts, the remainder of the Procurement team is unionized.
-Procurement will complete a thorough review of all applicable Job Descriptions to ensure that the roles and responsibilities of all positions align with Management's expectations for each position both in the present and more importantly, for the future. - 3.
-Procurement acknowledges how crucial its divisional structure is to not only effecting a positive impact on operational requirements but equally to investing in a strong foundational team which can add value and support corporately via client consultation, procurement planning, training programs, corporate initiatives, data analytics and leveraged spend etc.
+Procurement will complete a thorough review of all applicable Job Descriptions to ensure that the roles and responsibilities of all positions align with Management's expectations for each position both in the present and more importantly, for the future. - Procurement acknowledges how crucial its divisional structure is to not only effecting a positive impact on operational requirements but equally to investing in a strong foundational team which can add value and support corporately via client consultation, procurement planning, training programs, corporate initiatives, data analytics and leveraged spend etc.